yoonghan/RN_Android_Native/README.md

 3. When the application starts as blank.
 Do these steps.

-   a.
-Close the app sample_reactnative in android.
+   a)Close the app sample_reactnative in android.
-   b.
-Open the app again.
+   b)Open the app again.
-   c.
-Press R and R again.
+   c)Press R and R again.
-   d.
-Wait few seconds (10 seconds)
+   d)Wait few seconds (10 seconds)